mcramm/mcramm.github.io/_posts/2011-08-30-paramater-nam.markdown

 the feature, and of course, the code suffered.

 The following is a small excerpt from the class responsible for drawing text to the page.

-Short projects are fun.
-Long projects *sound* fun, but can get pretty arduous towards the end.
-Strap on a deadline, and a bunch of customers champing at the bit and you've got yourself a recipe for some pretty shitty code.

-This was a project that I finished recently and was forced to rush during the last few weeks to get it out the door in time.
-Thankfully I was given some time recently to go back over it and refactor anything that I can before my next project starts.
-This project was centered around drawing dynamic text to a PDF over and over again.
-The text itself could be aligned to the left/center/right and required some funky math to re-position it based on that attribute.
-Since I was on a deadline and coding like a madman, I came up with this solution:

-*Note: The original project was done in php.
-I've transposed it to ruby for the sake of simplicity and because I couldn't get Pygments to syntax highlight php code nicely.*
+Note that the original project was done in php.
+I've transposed it to ruby for the sake of simplicity and because I couldn't get Pygments to syntax highlight php code nicely.

 {% highlight ruby %}
 def drawStaticText(text, x, y, page=0, html_color="#000000", fontSize=0)